North Hempstead Country Club: 1979 discrimination lawsuit

 In September 1979, the North Hempstead Country Club expelled club member William Kirkendale after he critiqued their admissions policy, which barred Black and Jewish people from becoming members of the club.
 Later that year, Kirkendale filed a $1.25 Million (1979 USD) lawsuit against the club.
 It was one of the first cases in which a white Christian sued a country club for barring and discriminating against Black and Jewish people.
 He argued that the club discriminated against minorities, and that the NHCC violated his civil rights by expelling him when he voiced his concern regarding said policy.

 The New York State Supreme Court ultimately sided with the club, concluding that a private club can admit whomever they want.

 2018 expansion

 In 2018, the North Hempstead Country Club underwent an expansion project.
-This project saw the club purchase and raze an adjcent home for the construction of a driving range.
+This project saw the club purchase and raze an adjacent residence for the construction of a driving range.